Unfair Prejudice Claim: Shareholder Disputes

 Subjective element:

 Unfair prejudice is a subjective concept, meaning that it depends on the specific circumstances of each case.
 What constitutes unfair prejudice can vary based on factors such as the terms of shareholder agreements, the company’s articles of association, and common law principles.
+For example, breaches of fiduciary duty by directors or exclusion from participation in company’s affairs may be deemed unfair.

 Legal framework: